D4rk3l/interactive-text-games-hacktoberfest/README.md

 `"Add other-game-v2"`

 ### And you're done!
-Your pull request should show up on the Hacktoberfest 2019 website.
+I will verify your pull request as soon as possible, and then it should show up on the Hacktoberfest 2020 website.